huntfunc/huntfunc-one/README.md

 we hope that it will show you how much fun web development can be in ClojureScript.

+    Th is
+    abox
+    is it?

     The intended use of the project is:

 1. Get all the tools running
 2. Read through the wiki, running all the examples